-11 In both surveys, race was collected only for the respondent.
-I report here and throughout on just respondent's race (disregarding sex of respondent in two-partner households).
+12 In both surveys, race was collected only for the respondent.
+I report here and throughout on only the respondent's race (disregarding sex of respondent in two-partner households).
 All observed changes in race were statistically significant with the exception of the small decline in the reported number of black respondents in two-partner households.